A Rising Tide Lifts All Boats

 A Misunderstood Industrial REIT

 Before getting started, I want to confess that STAG Industrial (NYSE:STAG) is not a Net Lease REIT.
-From time to time I have included the company with other Net Lease REITs in the peer analysis and STAG is not a Net Lease REIT.
+From time to time, I have included the company with other Net Lease REITs in the peer analysis and STAG is not a Net Lease REIT.

 STAG is an industrial REIT that went public in 2011 (the predecessor was STAG Capital Partners that formed in 2004), and since that time, the company has grown from 105 buildings to 300 buildings in 37 states with approximately 55.0 million rentable square feet, consisting of 236 warehouse/distribution buildings, 47 light manufacturing buildings and 16 flex/office buildings.